coderaiser/putout/packages/engine-runner/README.md

 });
 ```

-`store` is preferred way of keeping array elements, because of caching of `putout`, `traverse` init function called only once, and any other way
+`store` is preferred way of keeping data, because of caching 🐊`putout`, `traverse` init function called only once, and any other way
 of handling variables will most likely will lead to bugs.

 #### Store